Tymoteusz22/Galeria/README.md

 The main purpose of the project was to show the difference in loading times between different image_icon loading methods.

-The project shows the difference between loading images: directly as icons (all visible icons show at once, without much code input); pre-calculated icon sizes (all visible icons show at once); using Glide library (icons show when they are ready).
+The project shows the difference between loading images: directly as icons (all icons show at once, without much code input); pre-calculated icon sizes (all icons show at once); using Glide library (icons show when they are ready).

 Presentation (file) purpose was to: